AkshayGhatul/input-sanitizer/README.rst

         # remove all tags from input
         BLEACH_STRIP_TAGS = True

-        # remove comments, or leave them in
+        # remove comments, or allow them in
         BLEACH_STRIP_COMMENTS = True